 Trainees have the opportunity to engage in full time research/academic development between the PGY-3 and PGY-4 clinical years.
 Foundational research skills and analytic techniques are acquired through the pursuit of a Master of Science degree at The Dartmouth Institute.

 Residents hone these research techniques through participating in any of the multiple and diverse research endeavors within the Section of Vascular Surgery and are encouraged to take advantage of the collaborative mentorship from well-established researchers within the Section.
-Residents also have the option to collaborate within the robust Dartmouth academic community which includes the Tuck School of Business, the Thayer School of Engineering, and the broader Dartmouth-Hitchcock Health and Geisel School of Medicine communities.
+Residents also have the option to collaborate within the robust Dartmouth academic community, which includes the Tuck School of Business, the Thayer School of Engineering, and the broader Dartmouth Health and Geisel School of Medicine communities.

 History of our section

-The integrated residency and fellowship programs at Dartmouth has a proud and sustained tradition of training academic leaders in Vascular Surgery.
+The integrated residency and fellowship programs at Dartmouth Hitchcock Medical Center has a proud and sustained tradition of training academic leaders in Vascular Surgery.
 Our Section and Program, founded by Jack Cronenwett, has maintained an academically diverse faculty who have perennially succeeded in their educational roles and mission, cultivating a culture of clinical mentorship and scientific inquiry, optimal for fostering trainees in their career development.

 We are proud of our section’s track record of significant accomplishment at the faculty level within our specialty: